 - German Club works to connect students of all levels with a passion for German language and culture to opportunities for language practice, cultural events, and networking!
 This semester, our events have been adjusted to allow for fully remote participation, and we encourage you to come to as many or few as you would like!
 In addition to virtual Stammtisch (German conversation table), we will offer online game nights where you can win German Club swag, virtual German cook-alongs, tutoring, and more.
 Additionally, 101-232 students can make up absences by participating in German Club events.
 E-mail the German Club E-Board at firstname.lastname@example.org for more information and follow @umichgerman on Instagram to see what we are up to!

 - Look for a sign-in sheet at these events.
 The facilitator will inform me that you were there.
-You could use this to make up 2 "A&P Tally” points by attending (for the full hour).
+You can make up 2 “A&P Tally” points by attending (for the full hour).

 - My office hours: Please take advantage of this resource – don’t be shy!!